-We've spoken to independent double glazing companies from around the UK to get the inside scoop on how to find the best company and avoid an unscrupulous double glazier.
+We've spoken to independent double glazing companies from around the UK to get the inside scoop on how to find the best company and avoid an unscrupulous double glazing firm.

 Do your background research on the company

-For a lot of people, one of the key reasons for choosing the company they did was because it had good reputation.
+For many people, one of the key reasons for choosing the company was because it had a good reputation.

 We'd recommend using a company that's been around for 10 years or more – you can use Companies House to find out.
-This will also tell you whether it's in a healthy financial position, so less likely to dissolve midway through the work.
+This will also tell you whether it's in a healthy financial position, so less likely to go bust midway through the work.

-Check whether its owners have changed the company name or liquidised at any point.
+Check whether its owners have changed the company name or it has been liquidated at any point.
 If so, it could be a sign that it's unstable or not a reputable company.

-It’s also worth talking to friends and neighbours who have had double glazing installed recently, especially if they have similar properties.
+It’s also worth talking to friends and neighbours who have recently had double glazing installed, especially if they have similar properties.